spockframework/spock/docs/interaction_based_testing.rst

    Global Groovy mocks get their super powers from Groovy meta-programming.
 To be more precise, every globally mocked type is assigned a custom meta class for the duration of the feature method.
-   Since a global Groovy mock is still based on a JDK dynamic proxy or CGLIB proxy, it will retain its general mocking capabilities (but not its super powers) when invoked from Java code.
+   Since a global Groovy mock is still based on a CGLIB proxy, it will retain its general mocking capabilities (but not its super powers) when called from Java code.

 Mocking Constructors
 ~~~~~~~~~~~~~~~~~~~~